 The last twelve months saw significant funding raises for the technology sector in the Edmonton region with at least 39 deals totalling more than $168 million in capital raised between 35 technology companies.
 This is significantly higher than we have seen in the region in the past and when we look at early 2021 there’s reason to expect this trend to continue.
-The first couple weeks of January already saw significant raise announcements totalling more than $78 million.
+The first couple of weeks of January already saw significant raise announcements totalling more than $78 million.

-Based on the data available, we are also seeing that the number of deals originating in the Edmonton Metropolitan region is increasing over time.
+Based on the data available, we are also seeing that the number of deals originating in the Edmonton Metropolitan Region is increasing over time.

-When companies in the Edmonton region succeed it draws attention from global investors and piques the interest of decision makers in other jurisdictions.
+When companies in the Edmonton region succeed it draws attention from global investors and piques the interest of decision-makers in other jurisdictions.
 Attracting attention from well know hubs of venture capital such as Toronto, Silicon Valley or Boston raises confidence in the ability of companies in the Edmonton Metropolitan Region to create and sustain value for investors.
 This in turn increases the chances that the fantastic innovations coming out of the Edmonton region will land the investment they need.

 Seeing technology companies based in the region raise capital demonstrates that we have the talent international companies are looking for and a quality of life that can attract and retain that talent.